Originally published August 2021. Updated April 2026.

+So, how can you secure those few individuals who have the skills you’re looking for?
 When you are looking for the highest-quality sales professionals to join your team, you are essentially selling your company and mission to them.
-Many of the same techniques you use to engage potential clients can be used to attract potential hires just as effectively.

 You would never pitch to a prospect and then wait a few weeks to see if they call you.
 You keep up a cadence of communication—check in, uncover and address objections, answer any questions.
 Potential hires also need continued communication in order to remain engaged.

-You know that as a sales professional it’s better for your potential client to do more of the talking while you are attentively listening.
+You know that as a sales professional, it’s better for your potential client to do more of the talking while you are attentively listening.
 Use the same rule of thumb for hiring interviews.
 This is your chance to learn as much as possible about potential hires, and it’s broadcasting to them that you care about what they have to say.

 Use the information you learn from actively listening to personalize the applicant’s experience as much as possible.
 Just as personalization is key to customer experience, it makes an impact on prospective employees as well.